-Amazingly we are now nearly half way through the year with the Show Jumping competition and our Regional Championships Competition behind us, not to mention a brilliant display of carriage driving at Balmoral together with a colourful parade of groups with some wonderful banners.
+Amazingly we are now nearly half way through 2015, with the Show Jumping competition and our Regional Championships Competition behind us, not to mention a brilliant display of carriage driving at Balmoral together with a colourful parade of groups with some wonderful banners.
 Thank you to everyone who contributed their time and energy to making these events possible, to our very generous anonymous sponsor who covers the cost of the Regional Qualifiers and the Royal Ulster Agricultural Society who have been so generous to us.

 We also had two brilliant Countryside Challenge Training Courses delivered for us by Sue Mack, thank you to her and to Longstone and Laurel View groups who hosted these events.
 About thirty people attended so we now have lots of experts we can call on for advice.